any-tdf/stdf/doc/guide/contribution_en.md

 - Clone your repository to your local machine.
 - Modify the component source code and verify it in the Demo.
 - 「Optional」Supplement the Chinese and English documentation for this modification, which is located in the `doc/components` directory.
 Depending on the specific modification content, you may need to modify the api, FAQ, guide, version, and other documents.
 For modifications to version, please add tags.
 Please refer to the [STDF Version tag](https://github.com/dufu1991/stdf/blob/main/doc/components/button/version.md?plain=1) for specific details.
+- Go to the root directory of the repository and execute `pnpm i` or `npm i` to install dependencies.
+- Use your editor to format the modified code or execute `pnpm run format` or `npm run format` in the command line to format the code.
+- Execute `pnpm run lint` or `npm run lint` to check the code formatting.
-- Submit the modified content to your repository, and then submit a Pull Request to the main repository.
+- Commit the modified content to your repository and then submit a Pull Request to the main repository.
-- The Pull Request will be merged into the main repository after review and a new version will be released to npm.
+- The Pull Request will be merged into the main repository after it passes the review and a new version will be released subsequently.

 ### Notes